SitesHub/HM2-Mod-Manager-CLI/README.md

-# HM2 Mod Manager CLI
+# Hotline Miami 2 Mod Manager CLI

-This is a Mod Manager designed to install, uninstall mods for Hotline miami 2 without the hastle of going back and fourth with folders
+This is a Mod Manager designed to install, uninstall mods for Hotline miami 2 without the hastle of going back and forth with folders

 ## How it works